chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 Get-Service chocolatey-* | Start-Service
 ```

-### A Computer or Group Is Not Showing as Available for Deployments but I Have Plenty of Available Licenses
+### A Computer or Group Is Not Showing as Available for Deployment Plans but I Have Plenty of Available Licenses

 Once you upgrade to Chocolatey Central Management v0.3.0+, you have upgraded the Agent on the machine to v0.11.0+, and it has successfully completed a check in, then that messaging should go away.
 Note that clients do not get a message back that there was a failure as a security feature - you'll need to consult the Chocolatey Central Management Service logs.
 You can find that at `$env:ChocolateyInstall\logs\ccm-service.log`, or if you are on a version of Chocolatey Central Management prior to 0.2.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log`.

-### Using `choco` Commands in a Script Deployment Break if Semicolons Are Used to Separate the Statements
+### Using `choco` Commands in a Script Deployment Plan Break if Semicolons Are Used to Separate the Statements

-When constructing a PowerShell script for a Deployment, all Chocolatey commands must be placed on separate lines.
+When constructing a PowerShell script for a Deployment Step, all Chocolatey commands must be placed on separate lines.
 It is not possible to do something like the following:

 ```powershell
 choco list --local-only -r; exit $LASTEXITCODE